-Jilly hasn’t had a car since moving back to Australia, and instead gets around by bus or Car Next Door.
+Jilly hasn’t had a car since moving back to Australia, and instead she chose to live car free gets around by bus or Car Next Door.
 From driving a manual car for the first time in over a decade to generating lockbox codes in the pouring rain, Jilly shares the challenges and joys of neighbour-to-neighbour car-sharing.

 “I wanted to support Car Next Door because it’s an Australian business and a startup.”